jon-brandy/hackthebox/Categories/Sherlocks/SalineBreeze-2/README.md

 ## Lessons Learned:
-1. Demodex TTPs (associated with Demodex, Salt Typhoon / Earth Estries & Ghost Emperor)
+1. Demodex TTPs (associated with Demodex, Salt Typhoon / Earth Estries & Ghost Emperor).
-2. PowerShell deobfuscation and reverse engineering (decrypt AES-256-CBC)
+2. PowerShell deobfuscation and reverse engineering (decrypt AES-256-CBC).
-3. Dynamic malware analysis using FLARE-VM and Procmon
+3. Dynamic malware analysis using FLARE-VM and Process Hacker.
-4. Static malware analysis using PEStudio and Ghidra
+4. Static malware analysis using PEStudio and Ghidra.

 ## SCENARIO:
 <p align="justify">Your boss was so impressed with your research skills that you've been "rewarded" with a new task: malware analysis.
 Your mission is to investigate a piece of malware linked to the infamous cyber espionage group, Salt Typhoon.
 They've been targeting critical infrastructure, and it's up to you to uncover their tactics and techniques.</p>